ahoang12/my-sample-2d-game/README.md

 Each block swings left and right horizontally — press **Space** to drop the block at the right time.

 ### Features
-- 🏗️ **Tower Building Mechanics:** Stack blocks as high as you can.
+- 🏗️ **Tower Building Mechanics:** Stack alligator blocks as high as you can.
 - 🌪️ **Obstacle (Dynamic Wind System):** Wind gusts trigger randomly every few seconds, slightly pushing your tower and testing your balance.
 - 🧭 **Adaptive Camera:** Smoothly follows your tower as it grows taller.
 - 💥 **Game Over Detection:** The game ends when your tower collapses or falls off-screen.